 Bachelor of Science in Psychology

-Satisfy the Application and Admission Requirements for Baccalaureate Programs.
-In addition, students wishing to declare Psychology as a major must have earned a minimum GPA of 2.50.
+- Students wishing to declare psychology as a major must have earned a minimum GPA of 2.50.

 - Complete the General Education Requirements for Baccalaureate Degrees.

 - All psychology majors are required to take the exit examination, a standardized test of knowledge of psychology approved by the Department of Psychology.
 There is no minimum score required for graduation.
 The exam is taken in the UAA Testing Center, and a fee will be charged to students.

 - All prerequisites for required psychology courses must be completed with a minimum grade of C. Students who audit or are unable to earn a minimum grade of C in a lower-division (100- or 200-level) PSY course may repeat the course two additional times on a space-available basis.
 Students who audit or wish to repeat an upper-division (300- or 400-level) PSY course may repeat the course one additional time on a space-available basis.
 Students repeating a course are required to complete all components of that course during the semester in which the course is retaken.
 When repeating a course with a lecture and laboratory component, both components must be repeated.

 |PSY A260||Statistics for Psychology||3|

 |Research Methods in Psychology|